YongjianZhu/CSC-517-P2/README.md

 * The fine is calculated using the function: Overdue fine of that library * overdue days

 # Rspec testing for one model and one controller
 * We wrote rspec tests for university model and university controller.
-To run the tests, import the project into Rubymine, run "rake db:migrate RAILS_ENV=test", and then run "bundle exec rspec" in the terminal.
+* To run the tests, import the project into Rubymine
+* Run "rake db:migrate RAILS_ENV=test"
+* Then run "bundle exec rspec" in the terminal.
 This should pass all of the tests in rspec.

 # Library Management